-Install Pi Pico in Arduino IDE
+Using the Pi Pico with the Arduino IDE

-Installing the Arduino IDE software
+Installation of the Arduino IDE software

 If you still don’t have the Arduino IDE installed, you can refer to the first part of the tutorial for the ESP32.
+The installation of the software itself is straightforward.

-Add RP2040 support in the Arduino IDE.
+Add the RP2040 support in the Arduino IDE.

-- Go to File> Preferences
+Go to File → Preferences

 https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json